Tex Owens: Cattle Call

 Owens made a recording of the song on August 28, 1934.
 The recording was not a success.
 Eddy Arnold recorded it in 1944 and again in 1955; both recordings were extremely successful.
 Tex Owens wrote over 100 songs, but this one was far and away his biggest success.

-Inspiration for the song came Cattle Call while he was in Kansas City watching the snow fall."Watching the snow, my sympathy went out to cattle everywhere, and I just wished I could call them all around me and break some corn over a wagon wheel and feed them.
+Inspiration for the song ‘’Cattle Call’’ came while he was in Kansas City watching the snow fall."Watching the snow, my sympathy went out to cattle everywhere, and I just wished I could call them all around me and break some corn over a wagon wheel and feed them.
 That's when the words 'cattle call' came to my mind.
 I picked up my guitar, and in thirty minutes I had wrote the music and four verses to the song."